-To begin in understand your macronutrient breakdown on keto diet, you need to first know the “classic” or “standard” ketogenic diet macro breakdown which contains around 70% to 80+% of total calories from fat, 10% to 15% from protein (more liberal keto diets sometimes will have 20% to 25% kcals from protein), and 5% to 10% (or less) from carbohydrates.
+To begin in understanding your macronutrient breakdown on the keto diet, you need to first know the “classic” or “standard” ketogenic diet macro breakdown which contains around 70% to 80+% of total calories from fat, 10% to 15% from protein (more liberal keto diets sometimes will have 20% to 25% kcals from protein), and 5% to 10% (or less) from carbohydrates.

 To alter the Keto Diet to be more bariatric friendly though, you would need to change your ratios to consume more protein.
 If your caloric intake was 1,000 calories a day, your macro breakdown would be somewhere around 13g carbs (5%), 75g protein (30%) and 72g fats (65%).